hamzaPixl/hmounir/content/projects/CryptoFolio.md

 featured: false
 ---

-Virtual crypto wallet to see the values of your crypto currencies.
+Virtual crypto wallet to see the values of your cryptocurrencies.
 See some news, price, total amount, and can be configurable.
 Simple application that I create to be run as a desktop app for any os.
-I was tired to open multiple website, centralized informations in local so just for the info.
+I was tired to open multiple websites, centralized information locally so just for you.